joinr/sudoku/README.md

 similarly to the original impl.

 The intention was play with this problem from clojure potentially attempting a more numeric conversion.
-Hopefully this code isn't to terse or hard.
+Hopefully this code isn't to terse or hard to read.

 ## Usage